-May I apply other training to the Certification?
+May I apply other training to the Certificate?

 Substitutions for CET courses, such as discipline specific conferences, seminars, workshops, and courses, will be accepted to satisfy up

-to 50 percent of each Certification key area category, subject to approval by the participant’s department chair or supervisor.
+to 50 percent of each Certificate key area category, subject to approval by the participant’s department chair or supervisor.

-Will a Certification of Completion guarantee career advancement for me?
+Will a Certificate of Completion guarantee career advancement for me?

-While the Certification of Completion will be an excellent addition to your resume or teaching portfolio, individual departments at
+While the Certificate of Completion will be an excellent addition to your resume or teaching portfolio, individual departments at

 Hudson Valley Community College determine their own needs and qualifications for advancement.